How to Calculate Net MRR

 Your total MRR is $75 + $50 + $25 = $150.

-Net MMR gives your company a holistic overview of revenue gained from new subscriptions and upsells/upgrades and revenue lost from downgrades and cancellations.
+Net MRR gives your company a holistic overview of revenue gained from new subscriptions and upsells/upgrades and revenue lost from downgrades and cancellations.

 MRR might not be part of GAAP (Generally Accepted Accounting Principles) or IFRS (International Financial Reporting Standards) but because of its importance in raising capital and gauging your sales and marketing success, it is crucial to understand and calculate correctly.
 Unintentionally misrepresenting your business to potential investors or developing your business plan on faulty data could spell disaster for your company.